-Payment dated January 10, 2011: \$12,241.00
+Payment dated August 9, 2011: \$\$18,621.69

-TPF and the "District" agree that the schedule and amounts of the Payments may be modified by the mutual written consent of TPF and the "District".
+TPF and the "District" agree that the schedule and amounts of the Payment(s) may be modified by the mutual written consent of TPF and the "District".
+District may rollover all remaining funds from 2010-2011 roll out to be combined with TPF payments.
+District may also rollover all remaining funds from 2011-2012 rollout into the next fiscal year and will be combined with any additional TPF payments.